-If you live in an older property, chances are it will cost more to run your heating compared to a new build of a similar size because of the differences in how each home was made.
+If you live in an older property, chances are it will cost more to run your heating compared to a new build of a similar size.
 Newer properties are designed to be much more air-tight, and have higher levels of insulation due to current building regulations which aim to make homes more energy efficient.
 This stricter standard of insulation means that electric radiators cost less to run in newer properties due to reduced levels of heat loss.
-Period properties with single glazing and poor insulation will lose heat much faster and find that they have to run their radiators more frequently and at a higher temperature to compensate.

 Individual comfort levels can make a substantial difference when it comes to the running cost of any heating system.
-If you prefer it a cool 16 °C, your heating bill will likely be much lower than that of a household that operates at a balmy 23 °C!
-Radiators set to a lower heat level will get to temperature quicker and will draw energy much less often, but that being said, it’s important not to sacrifice your comfort levels just to save a bit of money.
-How often you use your heating throughout the course of the day will also vary due to different work patterns, lifestyle habits and, of course, changes in the weather and season.
+If you prefer a cool 16 °C, your heating bill will likely be much lower than that of a household that operates at a balmy 23 °C. Radiators set to a lower heat level will get to temperature quicker and will draw energy much less often.

 Property location and exposure levels

-We like to think of our home as an impenetrable castle guarding us against the elements, but how exposed your property is can have an impact on how hard your electric radiators will have to work to maintain comfort temperatures.
-For example, a terraced house attached to other properties on both sides will always be able to benefit from the residual heat of the homes surrounding it and will only have two exterior facing sides exposed to the elements.
-A fully detached house, however, will be exposed on all sides and have many more exterior walls to contend with, making it more difficult to keep warm.
-North facing rooms and homes that are exposed to harsh winds are especially prone to the cold and mean you may have to use more energy to keep your rooms well heated.
+We like to think of our home as an impenetrable castle guarding us from the elements, but how exposed your property is can have an impact on how hard your electric radiators have to work.
+For example, a terraced house attached to other properties on both sides can always benefit from the residual heat of the homes surrounding it.
+A fully detached house, however, will be exposed on all sides and have more exterior walls to contend with, making it more difficult to keep warm.

 So, how do you calculate the running cost of an electric radiator?

-You can estimate potential running costs for an electric radiator with a simple calculation, although it’s important to note that this is just a base approximation which doesn’t take into account all of the possible variables that come into play.
-This basic formula is as follows:
+You can estimate potential running costs for an electric radiator with a simple calculation, although it’s important to note that this is just a base approximation which doesn’t take into account all of the above variables.
+The basic formula is as follows:

 (Radiator output (kW) x hours in use) x pence per kW hour = daily cost of radiator (p)